- Download our Moving to France Guide (PDF)

 Women in leadership in France

-As a highly developed democracy, France's representation of women in leadership is generally excellent.
-Since the implementation of the landmark Copé Zimmerman law in 2011, France has made significant strides in boosting the number of women in corporate leadership roles and it now boasts an impressive 44 percent representation of women on boards.
-This is the highest in the world, followed by Italy and the UK (40 percent), while countries such as Sweden (36 percent) and Germany (31 percent) lag behind.
+As a highly developed democracy, France’s representation of women in leadership is generally excellent.
+Since the implementation of the landmark Copé Zimmerman law in 2011, France has made significant strides in boosting the number of women in corporate leadership roles, and it now boasts an impressive 40 percent representation of women on boards.
+This remains among the highest in the world, followed by Italy and the UK, while countries such as Sweden and Germany lag behind.

-The French government is further making inroads towards reducing gender disparities and making women's voices heard.
-France introduced an Act in 2022 setting gender quotas for large corporations to achieve by 2026 to increase the representation of women in executive roles.
-This legislation aims to ascertain that the number of women in meaningful leadership positions rises by mandating that companies increase diversity in key decision-making roles.
+The French government is making some inroads towards reducing gender disparities and making women’s voices heard.
+The Rixain Act, introduced in 2021, sets gender quotas for large corporations to achieve by 2026 (30 percent) and 2029 (40 percent) to increase the representation of women in executive roles.
+This legislation aims to ensure that the number of women in meaningful leadership positions rises by mandating that companies increase diversity in key decision-making roles.

 Useful resources